 Bed Wars: Network Level 50+ and have 500+ combined Bed Wars games played.

 Duels: Network Level 50+ and have 500+ combined Duels games played.

 The game type, such as if it’s a Team SkyWars game or a Sumo Duel does not matter when it comes to the combined games played.
 They will all count towards one combined total.

 Along with helping out the Moderation team and the network, for every successful verdict, you submit you’ll be awarded 1,500 Network Experience.

 What happens if people try to abuse Atlas?

 If a player decides to purposely send an incorrect verdict on replays they are watching, their opinion will start to matter less and less with more incorrect verdicts given.
 This will prevent them from gaining any reward for a successful verdict.

 Atlas also has built-in anonymity within each replay, which prevents any sort of identification of the player from being reported to be leaked.

 What happens if I find another player cheating in the replay, but they aren't the Suspect?

 if you find another player is cheating or breaking the rules within the current Atlas replay you’re in, you can report the "player" by right-clicking on them and then clicking on the Anvil.
-This will appear with either an option for Cheater, Cross Teaming or Boosting, clicking one of those options will generate a new report to the Moderation team to handle.
+This will appear with either an option for Cheater, Cross Teaming, or Boosting, clicking one of those options will generate a new report for the Moderation team to handle.